We’re here to help, 24/7.

 How many dives does a liveaboard cruise offer?

 In general, you can expect to have 3-4 dives per day on a liveaboard.
 Some operators might offer the option for a fifth dive, especially if conditions are favorable, or a night dive.
-However, the exact number can vary depending on the itinerary, destination, and the length of each dive.
+However, the exact number can vary depending on the itinerary, destination, and the length of each dive, but in general, you could complete anywhere from 15 to 30 dives in total.

 Is there a minimum or recommended number of logged dives required before I can go on a liveaboard?